gregorvilkner/Marconi.Messaging.Stack/README.md

 A queue on this messaging stack can only be created (opened) from the locale participant, which then shares an ID of the queue, like a secret, a Marconi Number (looks like a telephone number), with the remote endpoint.
 Now we can access or local resource from afar, one request and response message at a time.

+### Message Size Limitations

+Messages on Service Bus are limited to 1024kB.
+We are able to extend this by compressing larger messages.
+The main use of the Marconi Messaging Stack, however, is focused on smaller payloads.
+Also, implementations that leverage other messengers, or simple text file exchange would allow for much greater payloads.
+We have not considered breaking requests or responses into batches.

 ### Working Implementations

 We have shown this type of Communication Stack to work well over the last 5+ years in the following scenarios:

 - AEC (architecture engineering and construction) - we interoperated remotely with Autodesk Revit and Autodesk AutoCAD
 - Aveva PI/AF - we have interogated PI Asset Framework (AF) remotely using the Marconi Stack, this includes both, the asset model and time series data
+- SQL - a brief PoC to show messaging of simple SQL statements and responses
 - WinDir - the reference Marconi Stack repository uses accesssing of a local PC's disk system as a show case, i.e. browse my c: drive from afar
 - OPC UA - we have used a GraphQL resolver for OPC UA to access a OPC UA server remotely